-I love to hate and hate to love Nicholas Sparks movies.
-Often, I’ll start a movie based on one of his books with the goal of watching it ironically, maybe with a bottle of wine and some friends.
+I love to hate and hate to love author Nicholas Sparks' movies.
+Often, I’ll start a movie adaptation of one of his books with the goal of watching it ironically, maybe with a bottle of wine and some friends.
 But by the end, I’ll find myself misty-eyed and sincerely invested in Sparks’ stories of improbable reunions, passion in the face of tragedy, and two white people finding the courage to almost kiss.

 Because not all tales of true love are created equal, we’re ranking all eleven Nicholas Sparks movies, from the so-bad-they’re-not-even-good to the classics.
 Disagree with our findings?
 Let us know in the comments below!